-TIG or Tungsten Inert Gas welding is a popular choice among welders.
-Although it is pretty common, achieving clean, accurate, and tidy welding using the TIG process isn’t so easy.
-You have to know the art of heat control, torch angle measurement, and TIG welding setup, above all.
+Although common, achieving clean, accurate, and tidy welding using the TIG process isn’t easy.
+Above all, You must know the art of heat control, torch angle measurement, and TIG welding setup.

-Thus, for newbies knowing how to use a TIG welder is a must to get the most accurate welding results.
-So, here we will present you the best techniques to setup, use, and welding process of the TIG welder along with its safety tips.
+So, here we will present you with the best techniques to set up and use the welding process of the TIG welder along with its safety tips.

 So, let’s jump into it.